simon-v/bchinfo.org/_data/devdocs/en/bitcoin-core/rest/requests/get_block.md

 - n: "→<br>`mediantime`"
   t: "number (int)"
   p: "Required<br>(exactly 1)"
-  d: "*Added in Bitcoin Core 0.12.0*<br><br>The median time of the 11 blocks before the most recent block on the blockchain.
+  d: "*Added in Bitcoin Cash Node 0.12.0*<br><br>The median time of the 11 blocks before the most recent block on the blockchain.
 Used for validating transaction locktime under BIP113"

 - n: "→<br>`nonce`"
   t: "number (int)"